outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 22. Choosing the right profile.
     1. _#_ eselect profile list
     2. _#_ eselect profile set 4, install the Gnome desktop profile.
-    3. In `/etc/portage/make.conf` add `-qt4 -kde` into `USE` variable.
+    3. This step is removed during installation.
 Actually this step is not necessary.
-When selecting to install Gnome desktop, KDE support is removed automatically.
+When selecting to install Gnome desktop, KDE support is removed automatically. .In `/etc/portage/make.conf` add `-qt4 -kde` into `USE` variable.
 23. Set the timezone.
     1. _#_ ls /usr/share/zoneinfo
     2. _#_ echo "Asia/Shanghai" > /etc/timezone